Cap on Noneconomic Damages in Maryland

 - The difference between survival actions and wrongful death claims in Maryland

 In non-malpractice civil lawsuits in Maryland, this chart shows the cap on pain and suffering damages:

 |Cause of action arises on or after||Limit on all claims from same act or omission||Limit on all wrongful death claims with two or more beneficiaries||Combined Limit for Wrongful Death and Survival Action|

-Why do we bother to list the Maryland cap numbers for injuries that occurred back in the '90s?
+Why do we bother to list the Maryland damages cap numbers for injuries that occurred back in the '90s?
 Two reasons: (1) Under the discovery rule, the statute of limitations may be tolled until plaintiffs know or have reason to know that they have been injured; and, more importantly, (2) minors have additional time to bring a lawsuit in Maryland.
-This is the cap for pain and suffering damages in non medical-malpractice cases.

 Raise your hand if you are a little bit lost in these numbers.
 They are confusing.
-The Maryland General Assembly chose to establish a “double cap” in survival and wrongful death claims and allow for a "cap-and-a-half" if there are two or more wrongful death claimants.
-(The double cap was eliminated from medical malpractice claims in 2005.)
-Accordingly, there are two different calculations, one for survivor lawsuits and the other for wrongful death claims, but the recovery is limited to the noneconomic damages by multiple wrongful death claimants to 150% of the cap, even if there are more than two wrongful death beneficiaries.
+The Maryland General Assembly chose to establish a “double-cap” in survival and wrongful death claims and allow for a "cap-and-a-half" if there are two or more wrongful death claimants.

-If you are a lawyer or a victim and have questions about the cap, you can give us a call and we would be glad to explain this maze further.
-You can reach one of our lawyers at 800-553-8082 or contact us on line.
+If you are a lawyer or a victim and have questions about how the Maryland damages cap applies to your case, give our lawyers a call.
+Our attorneys will be glad to explain this maze to you.
+You can reach our legal team at 800-553-8082, text us at 410-835-4103, or contact us online.Related Information

 - Do Maryland Juries Know About the Cap on Pain and Suffering Damages? (why juries are kept in the dark)